 The research aims to increase our understanding of how woodlands and wooded landscapes provide a diverse range of ecosystem services (ES), and to help policymakers, forest managers and planners understand and assess how the specific placement and management of woodlands affects ES delivery at various scales.

-This project aims to develop more sustainable and resilient land and water management plans in Strathard by taking an ecosystems approach which considers the wider impacts and benefits of a range of management plans on ecosystem services, the landscape and communities living there.
+This project developed more sustainable and resilient land and water management plans in Strathard by taking an ecosystems approach that considered the wider impacts and benefits of a range of management plans on ecosystem services, the landscape and communities living there.

 Related Publications